D3M-Research-Group/odtlearn/docs/index.rst

-.. project-template documentation master file, created by sphinx-quickstart on Mon Jan 18 14:44:12 2016.
+.. tree documentation master file
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to sklearn-template's documentation!
+Welcome to tree's documentation!
 ============================================

-This project is a reference implementation to anyone who wishes to develop scikit-learn compatible classes.
+This site contains the documentation for the tree package.

 .. toctree::
    :maxdepth: 2